 I’m no graphic designer.
 My background is in engineering.
 However, I’ve always loved good design, and have wanted to be able to design things.
 Putting in the work to develop my style was a process that I enjoyed very much.

 As I’ve said, Canva is an online graphic design tool for everyone.
 It’s something like a graphic-design-for-dummies thing.
 So, naturally, you cannot expect complicated design capabilities that you may be used to from Photoshop or Illustrator.

 That said, Canva is useful when you need to create simpler but high-quality things for your business.
 Some examples are:

-- blog graphics (featured images, hero section backgrounds, social media graphics, etc.)
+- blog graphics (featured images, hero section backgrounds, infographics, etc.)

 - media kits